-Rosa Parks had a predecessor.
-About 70 years before Parks refused to give up her seat on a Montgomery, Alabama bus, a woman named Ida B. Wells would fight to stay put on a Nashville-bound train.
-That moment marked a turning point not just in Wells’ personal history, but in America’s as well.
+About 70 years before Rosa Parks refused to give up her seat on a Montgomery, Alabama bus, a woman named Ida B. Wells refused to leave her seat on a Nashville-bound train.

-In spite — or perhaps because — of their geography, Wells’ parents became very active in advocating for equality, particularly in education.
-Her father was a founding member of then-Shaw University (now Rust College), which Wells went on to attend.
+In spite, or perhaps because, of their geography, Wells’ parents became very active in advocating for equality, particularly in education.
+Her father was a founding member of Shaw University (now Rust College), which Wells went on to attend.

-As a young woman, Wells approached her education with enthusiasm, but at age 16 tragedy struck and Wells had to abandon her studies.
-As the eldest of eight children, when her parents and one younger brother died from yellow fever, she took on the care of her siblings.
+As a young woman, Wells approached her education with enthusiasm, but at age 16 tragedy struck and Wells had to abandon her studies when both her parents and a younger brother died of yellow fever.
+As the eldest of eight children, Wells took on the care of her remaining siblings.

 “I Proposed To Stay”

-The crew member physically, and forcibly, removed her from the train.
-At some point, Wells bit his hand.
-As Wells recalled in her autobiography:
+The crew member physically, and forcibly, removed her from the train, but Wells responded in kind.
+As she later recalled in her autobiography:

-Wells sued the railroad company.
-She won in local court, and received a $500 settlement.
-The defendants appealed, however, and the trial then went to the Tennessee Supreme Court.
-Wells lost and had to return the settlement — and pay $200 in damages to the railroad.
+Wells sued the railroad company and actually won a $500 settlement in local court.
+The defendants appealed, however, and the trial then went to the Tennessee Supreme Court where Wells lost and had to return the settlement — and pay an additional $200 in damages to the railroad.

 Outraged, Wells decided to tell the story to local newspapers.
-Writing under the pseudonym Iola, Wells quickly established herself as a journalist on the beat of social justice, particularly its intersection with education.
+Writing under the pseudonym “Iola,” Wells quickly established herself as a journalist on the beat of social justice, and particularly its intersection with education.